Frozen temperatures across the U.S. have plumbers working overtime

 You can prevent frozen pipes by:

-- Running a small trickle of hot and cold water from your faucets.
-Running water does not freeze.
+Running a small trickle of hot and cold water from your faucets.
+A Running water does not freeze.

-In some cases, heat tape doesn’t help.
-In those extreme cases, plumbers have, what they call, a pipe thawing machine.
+In some cases, heat tape doesn’t in those extreme cases, plumbers have, what they call, a pipe thawing machine.